 Exposure to traumatic event can happen in one or more of these ways:

-Children do not exhibit the same reliving of the experience as adults.
-The progression of PTSD may initially involve dreams about the traumatic event, however, these dreams frequently transform into more generalized nightmares about monsters or different threatening situations where they or another person is in danger.
+Children do not exhibit the same reliving of the experience as adults do.
+The progression of PTSD may initially involve dreams about the traumatic event, that frequently transform into more generalized nightmares about monsters or other threatening situations where they or another person is in danger.
 It is more difficult for children to express their sentiments verbally.
-Therefore, it is necessary for parents or other adult observers to recognize behavioral changes such as a decreased interest in activity or an altered sense of the future (i.e. the child now believing that he/she will no longer live to become an adult).
+Therefore, it is necessary for parents or other adult observers to recognize behavioral changes such as a decreased interest in activity or an altered sense of the future (i.e., the child now believing that he/she will no longer live to become an adult).
 Other signs of childhood PTSD may occur in the form of repetitive play if the child begins to recreate the incident with toys or may occur through the emergence of physical symptoms such as headaches or stomach aches.

 A child with PTSD may also re-experience the traumatic event by: